Checklist to evaluate MPC deployments

-I often need to evaluate multi-party computation designs, deployments or ideas; both in industry and academia.
-This is a quick checklist I hope you find useful.
+This is a quick checklist I use when evaluating multi-party computation designs, deployments or ideas; both in industry and academia.
+I hope you find it useful.
 Two qualifiers:

 - While this was written mainly thinking about MPC, most of the following applies also to any fancy cryptographic technique.